mitc-mcla/mitc-mcla.github.io/_posts/2016-06-22-full-stack-computer-projects-learning-how-to-code.markdown

 **STEP 1: SETTING UP THE RASPBERRY PI**

-Download the most recent release of Raspbian (the Raspberry Pi operating system). <a href="https://www.raspberrypi.org/downloads/raspbian/" target="_blank">Raspbian Jessie</a> ZIP version is ideal<a href="#footnote1">[1]</a>.
+Download the most recent release of Raspbian (the Raspberry Pi operating system).
+Raspbian Jessie ZIP version https://www.raspberrypi.org/downloads/raspbian/ is ideal<a href="#footnote1">[1]</a>.
 Unzip/extract the downloaded file.
-Now, you need to copy it onto the SD card. <a href="http://ivanx.com/raspberrypi/" target="_blank">Pi Filler</a> makes this process easy.
-Download <a href="http://ivanx.com/raspberrypi/files/PiFiller.zip" target="_blank">Pi Filer 1.3</a> or the most recent version.
+Now, you need to copy it onto the SD card.
+Pi Filler http://ivanx.com/raspberrypi/ makes this process easy.
+Download Pi Filer 1.3 http://ivanx.com/raspberrypi/files/PiFiller.zip or the most recent version.
 Unzip/extract the downloaded file again and open it.
 You should be greeted with this prompt reading "Pi Filler will assist with copying a Raspberry Pi operation system (available at www.raspberrypi.org) to an SD card.
 If you have already attached your SD card to your Mac, please eject it before continuing."

 Make sure the USB card reader has NOT been inserted yet.
 If it has, eject it.
 Proceed by clicking continue.
 A file explorer should appear.
 Locate the uncompressed Raspberry Pi OS file from your Mac or PC and select it.
 You should see another prompt reading "Please insert the SD card you want to use for the Raspberry Pi.
 It should be at least 2 GB (preferably 4 GB or more).
 It will be completely ERASED.
 As a precaution, you may want to rename the card to "RASPBERRY" after inserting it, to minimize the chance of confusion with any other disks."